 Mean score of companies in the Wholesale Trade industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, KYB Corporation reported total carbon emissions of approximately 2,800,000,000 kg CO2e, with emissions distributed across various scopes.
-Specifically, Scope 1 emissions were about 55,564,000 kg CO2e, while Scope 2 emissions totalled approximately 156,167,000 kg CO2e.
-The company’s Scope 3 emissions were significant, amounting to approximately 2,588,000,000 kg CO2e, which includes categories such as purchased goods and services (about 2,503,900,000 kg CO2e) and use of sold products (approximately 321,311,000 kg CO2e).
-Comparatively, in 2022, KYB's emissions were lower, with Scope 1 at about 40,144,000 kg CO2e, Scope 2 at approximately 91,643,000 kg CO2e, and Scope 3 emissions at around 79,704,000 kg CO2e.
-This indicates a notable increase in emissions in 2023, particularly in Scope 3 categories.
+In 2023, KYB Corporation reported total carbon emissions of approximately 2,800,000,000 kg CO2e, with emissions distributed across various scopes: 55,564,000 kg CO2e (Scope 1), 156,167,000 kg CO2e (Scope 2), and 2,588,000,000 kg CO2e (Scope 3).
+The Scope 3 emissions are particularly significant, with the largest contributions coming from purchased goods and services (2,503,900,000 kg CO2e) and the use of sold products (321,311,000 kg CO2e).
+Comparatively, in 2022, KYB's emissions were lower, totalling approximately 139,000,000 kg CO2e, with 40,144,000 kg CO2e (Scope 1), 91,643,000 kg CO2e (Scope 2), and 79,704,000 kg CO2e (Scope 3).
+This indicates a substantial increase in emissions in 2023, particularly in Scope 3 categories.
 KYB has committed to near-term climate targets, although specific reduction targets have not been disclosed.
-The company is actively engaged in climate initiatives, as indicated by its commitment status with the Science Based Targets initiative (SBTi).
-However, it has not yet set a net-zero target.
-Overall, KYB Corporation's emissions data reflects its operational impact and highlights the importance of ongoing climate commitments in the automotive sector, particularly as it navigates the challenges of reducing its carbon footprint.
+The company is actively engaged in climate initiatives, as evidenced by its commitment status with the Science Based Targets initiative (SBTi), indicating a proactive approach to managing its carbon footprint.
+However, it has not yet committed to a net-zero target.
+Overall, KYB's emissions data reflects the challenges faced by the automotive and components sector in reducing carbon emissions, particularly in Scope 3 categories, which often represent the majority of a company's total emissions.

 Access structured emissions data, company-specific emission factors, and source documents